Credit for all Italian translations goes to LaMomo!

 Before I changed my mind, I pulled up a site for flights from Seattle to Florence, Italy.
-I had money.
-It wasn't much but it was enough for a ticket down to Italy and a ticket home if that would be necessary.
-Luck was actually on my side for once and there was a flight in six hours.
+I had money, and it was enough for a ticket down to Italy and a ticket home if that would be necessary.
+Luck was actually on my side and there was a flight in six hours.
 It would take me about three and a half hours to drive to Seattle so I had enough time.
 I even found a ticket that wasn't too expensive so I quickly booked it.

 It wasn't until I started to pack a few things that it hit me that I was actually doing this.
 I was leaving in the middle of the night to seek out a royal coven of vampires in Italy and ask them to change me.
-How fucked up was that?
-But I couldn't find it in me to stop myself.
-I wanted to do this.
-But what would I tell Charlie?
+It was quite fucked up, but I couldn't find it in me to stop myself.
+I wanted to do this, but I didn't know what to tell Charlie.
 He would be devastated if he found out in the morning that I had practically run away from home, and if I actually got my wish granted, then what would become of him?
-Would he believe that I had been involved in some kind of accident on my trip that cost me my life?
+Would he believe that I had been involved in an accident on my trip that cost me my life?

-I didn't dwell on it though.
+I didn't dwell on it, though.
 It would only waste time.
-All of that would hopefully get solved eventually.
+All of that would hopefully be solved eventually.

-I thought about what I would write for about five minutes and then quickly jotted it down.
+I thought about what I would write for a few minutes and then quickly jotted it down.

 Please don't call mom.
 I'm not going to her place.
 I just need to be alone so I'll hit the road and see where it leads me.